About the College of Arts and Sciences

 - Evaluate student achievement of curricular

-- Schedule two office hours per week for student
+- Schedule one office hour per week per class.

 - Schedule administrative time for course preparation.

-- Maintain communication with the department head regarding any
+- Maintain communication with the program director regarding any

 course or student issues.